-The elephant trunk is super strong, can tear trees to shreds, and can lift weight up to 550 pounds (250 kg).
+The elephant trunk is super strong, can tear trees to shreds, and can lift weights up to 550 pounds (250 kg).
 This is like lifting five Justin Bieber!

 Despite having a hard sole to walk over rough terrain, elephant's feet are actually very sensitive.
 It can detect seismic vibrations such as earth movement and movement of other animals.

-This is how many animals escaped and survived the tsunami that claimed many human lives when it ravages several Asian countries in 2004.
+This is how many animals escaped and survived the tsunami that claimed many human lives when it ravaged several Asian countries in 2004.